About This Chapter

 26. Speech Delays in Toddlers & Children: Types & Examples

 Did you know that over 7 percent of children in the United States have some type of speech delay?
-Learn more about the different types of speech delays from examples and test your knowledge with a quiz.
+In this lesson, you'll learn more about the different types of speech delays from examples.

 27. Speech Disfluencies: Definition & Types